jedharwood/NycMotorcycles/README.md

 Get real download docs from Larry
 Sticky footer
 Should link buttons be buttons?
-Handle submission errors on ContactPage
+Handle submission errors on ContactPage and intermittent async test errors

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).